bmesol/bmes-components/src/stories/TextBox/TextBoxDoc.md

 * The required prop indicates whether the TextBox input is mandatory, enforcing users to fill in the field before submitting a form.

+#### `placeholder` (string, optional)

+* The placeholder prop defines placeholder text displayed within the input field when it is empty, offering guidance or context to users about the expected input.

 #### `classNames` (string, optional)

 * The classNames prop enables the addition of extra CSS class names to the TextBox component for custom styling.

-#### `ref` (ForwardedRef, optional)
+#### `value` (string)

-* The ref prop facilitates ref forwarding for the input element of the TextBox component, allowing direct access to the underlying DOM element.
+* The value prop represents the current value of the TextBox component, allowing control of the input's value from the parent component.

+#### `onChange` ((newValue: string) => void)

+* The onChange prop is a callback function triggered when the TextBox value changes.
+It provides the updated value as an argument to the callback function, allowing the parent component to handle changes in the TextBox value.